zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 You have successfully integrated your Angular application with ZITADEL!

-If you get stuck, consider checking out our [example](https://github.com/caos/zitadel-examples/tree/main/angular) application.
+If you get stuck, check out our [example](https://github.com/caos/zitadel-examples/tree/main/angular) application.
 It includes all the mentioned functionality of this quickstart.
-You can simply start by cloning the repository and replacing the _AuthConfig_ in the _AppModule_ by your own configuration.
+You can start by cloning the repository and replacing the _AuthConfig_ in the _AppModule_ with your own configuration.

 If you run into issues, contact us or raise an issue on [GitHub](https://github.com/caos/zitadel).

 ![App in console](/img/angular/app-screen.png)

 ### What's next?

 Now that you have enabled authentication, it's time to add authorization to your application using ZITADEL APIs.
-Refer to the [docs](../../apis/introduction) or check out our ZITADEL Console code on [GitHub](https://github.com/caos/zitadel) which is using gRPC to access data.
+Refer to the [docs](../../apis/introduction) or check out our ZITADEL Console code on [GitHub](https://github.com/caos/zitadel), which uses gRPC to access data.

 For more information about creating an Angular application, refer to [Angular](https://angular.io/start) and for more information about the OAuth/OIDC library used above, consider reading their docs at [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc).